 Miso is one of the most healing fermented foods that exist.
 There are several variations of miso and each differs in flavor depending on the ingredients on which it is made.
 All miso contains fermented soybeans which makes it highly digestible and full of raw probiotics and enzymes.
 Most all misos are also made with either fermented barley, fermented brown rice, or another type of fermented rice.
 Some (such as Hacho miso) contain only fermented soybeans.
 Miso makes a wonderful salad dressing ingredient that provides flavor with no fat or sugar and comes with healing benefits.
 It’s also great in soup, which it’s commonly used in.

-Combine 1 teaspoon miso with 1/3 cup water, 2 whole olives, 2 tablespoon brown rice vinegar, a pinch of black pepper, 1/2 teaspoon brown rice syrup or liquid stevia, and a tablespoon of dulse flakes (or another flaked seaweed such as kelp or wakame).
+Combine 1 teaspoon miso with 1/3 cup water, 2 whole olives, 2 tablespoons brown rice vinegar, a pinch of black pepper, 1/2 teaspoon brown rice syrup or liquid stevia, and a tablespoon of dulse flakes (or another flaked seaweed such as kelp or wakame).
 Blend and enjoy.

 This dressing is full of natural vitamins and minerals from the dulse, beneficial probiotics and enzymes, is very low in calories but will help balance sugar cravings due to the dulse, miso, and vinegar used in this recipe.
 Unlike dairy dressings, this recipe also offers cleansing benefits that are hard to find in most salad dressing recipes.

 Though this dressing is a stand-in for ranch, it contains no fake ingredients whatsoever.
 Instead, creamy tahini made from sesame seeds are used, along with a touch of unsweetened, oil-free almond milk (you can also make your own), and some healthy herbs and spices.
 This dressing is simple, flavorful, and offers quite the bite that will likely make it a favorite in no time!
 Tahini is even packed with calcium and iron, so it also offers some extra nutritional punch as well.

 To make the dressing: